 The Heavy Metal Problem in Greens Powders — and 2025’s Cleanest Options

-Greens powders look like the easiest health upgrade in the world: one scoop, a glass of water, and you’ve “had your veggies.”
-The catch is that many of the same soil and water exposures that make leafy greens nutritious can also concentrate heavy metals like lead, arsenic, and cadmium — and those get even more concentrated when you dry and powder them.
+Greens powders look like the easiest health upgrade in the world: one scoop, a glass of water, and you've covered your bases for the day.
+The catch is that many of the same soil and water exposures that make leafy greens nutritious can also concentrate heavy metals like lead, arsenic, and cadmium, and those get even more concentrated when you dry and powder them.

-Consumer groups and independent labs have flagged certain plant-based supplements for elevated heavy metals before, and some brands have even faced California Proposition 65 notices for lead exposure.
-That doesn’t mean every greens powder is unsafe, but it does mean you should be picky about what you buy.
+Consumer groups and independent labs have flagged plant-based supplements for elevated heavy metals repeatedly.
+A 2024–2025 investigation by Cyanotech, later confirmed by two ISO-certified third-party labs (Eurofins and Alkemist Labs), found that more than half of best-selling organic mixed greens powders exceeded California Proposition 65 limits for lead.
+Some brands have also faced Prop 65 notices for lead or arsenic exposure.
+That doesn't mean every greens powder is unsafe, but it does mean you should be picky about what you buy.

 Why Heavy Metals Show Up in Greens Powders